Vehicle Image Generation Going Well with The Surroundings: Experiments

 Table \ref{tab:ssd} shows the recall scores of SSD on BDD dataset.
 For the original BDD images, SSD detects vehicles in the box area at a rate of 78.59\% using the confidence threshold of 0.3 and 87.42\% using the confidence threshold of 0.12 as shown in Table \ref{tab:ssd}.
 In both class confidence score thresholds, our method highly precedes the baseline by about 10\% points.
 Additionally, we analyze the detection result of which the threshold is 0.12.
 Samples, which our method successfully makes the detector perceive as vehicles while the baseline fails to, occupy 17.24\% while the opposite case records 7.47\%.
-Our method has substantially more number of vehicles with superiority.
 One example of this case is shown in the top row of Fig.~\ref{fig:detection}.
 Meanwhile, though both methods successfully deceive the detector in many cases, quite a lot of samples generated by the baseline suffer from a qualitatively poor performance.
 This case is presented in the bottom row of Fig.~\ref{fig:detection}.
+Considering that some ambiguous results from the baseline are occasionally detected by the detector, we expect that the performance of our method would be rated higher if evaluated by a qualitative metric.